-Early British Inhabitants had dark skin, curly hair and blue eyesWatch
+Early British Inhabitants had dark skin, curly hair and blue eyesWatch this thread

 Scientists have discovered the skeleton of what they call the "Cheddar Man" who lived more than 10,000 years ago, had brown hair, blue eyes and “dark to black” skin and curly hair.